 Career advancement is based on seniority.
 On international flights, senior attendants frequently oversee the work of other attendants.
 Senior attendants may be promoted to management positions in which they are responsible for recruiting, instructing, and scheduling.

 Attentiveness.
 Flight attendants must be aware of any security or safety risks during the flight.
 They also must be attentive to passengers' needs in order to ensure a pleasant travel experience.

 Communication skills.
 Flight attendants should speak clearly, listen attentively, and interact effectively with passengers and other crewmembers.

 Customer-service skills.
 Flight attendants should have poise, tact, and resourcefulness to handle stressful situations and address passengers' needs.

 Decisionmaking skills.
 Flight attendants must be able to act decisively in emergencies.

 Physical stamina.
-Flight attendants may need to lift baggage and stand and walk for long periods.
+Flight attendants push, pull, and carry service items, open and close overhead buns, and stand and walk for long periods.